Maurice Bailen’s The City (ca. 1966) and Confrontation (ca. 1968)

 Bailen’s filmography – at least, what we know of it – was devoted to capturing pivotal social movements in American history through a uniquely experimental aesthetic that was part documentary, part satire and political commentary.
 Neither The City nor Confrontation are as well known as The Great Depression, but they are equally compelling representations of Bailen’s unique approach to cinema, and the ways in which he evolved as a filmmaker later in life.
 Both are silent, and rely heavily on a series of quickly edited montage sequences.

-Confrontation offers prescient commentary regarding the country’s stark racial divisions, governmental corruption under Nixon, and rampant consumerism, amongst other issues:
+Confrontation offers prescient commentary regarding the country’s stark racial divisions, governmental corruption under Nixon, and rampant consumerism, amongst other issues.
+It also includes rare color footage of Martin Luther King Jr. marching in Chicago:

 The City takes a slightly different approach, providing an intimate look at the citizens of Chicago while also adding a few fictional flourishes towards the end.
 The film combines tongue-in-cheek footage of street advertisements, movie theaters, and other signifiers of city life, with scenes depicting the daily goings on of Chicagoans: